edwzou/layers/litterbox/README.md

 Delete a comment
 Retrieve a comment (by CID)
 Retrieve all comments (by PID, UID — maybe)

-Event:
-Create an event
-Delete an event
-Update an event
-Retrieve an event (by EID)
-Retrieve all events (by UID, timestamp)

 Outfit:
 Create an outfit